metauni/metauni.github.io/posts/instructions/instructions.md

 3. Toggle *Enable voice chat* to *On* on the [Privacy](https://www.roblox.com/my/account#!/privacy) page (if you don't see this toggle and you completed Step 1, try refreshing your page).
 4. Enter [metauni](https://www.roblox.com/games/8165217582/The-Rising-Sea).
 Once you click "Play" you will see a prompt to "Download and Install Roblox" which you can ignore if you have already installed the game: wait and the Roblox application should be launched.

-That's it!
-Thanks for taking part in metauni.
 You might like to review the [Roblox rules](http://metauni.org/posts/rules/rules).
-If you are a speaker or an admin, see the [instructions for speakers and admins](https://metauni.org/posts/instructions/instructions-admin).
+See also the [instructions for speakers and admins](https://metauni.org/posts/instructions/instructions-admin).
 If you're looking for information on tablets or microphones compatible with Roblox, see [hardware](hardware).

 ### 2. Discord

-The installation of Discord is optional but recommended:
+The installation of Discord is recommended:

 1. Create a [Discord](https://www.discord.com) account.
 2. Join the [Discord](https://discord.gg/9yBaAxPSK8), the official Discord server for metauni.
 If that link doesn't work properly for you, open Discord, click the large Plus "Add Server" button on on the left hand side, click "Join a Server" and paste `https://discord.gg/9yBaAxPSK8` into the textbox.